omars-lab/sacred-patterns/README.md

-# How do I have it such that if I add new typescript files ...
-I don't have to add the script to HTML ...?
+# Sacred Patterns
+> *Leveraging Design Patterns through the recreation of Sacred, Geometric Patterns*

-- [x] Learn how to use webpack ...
+- [x] Add requirements to sacred patterns as markdown!